NVIDIA/ipyparaview/README.md

 ipyparaview
 ===============================

 A widget for interactive server-side ParaView rendering.
-Note that this requires a pre-existing ParaView installation and ParaView's python libraries to be locatable via $PYTHONPATH--see the `scripts` folders for examples.

 Examples